HOW CHANGE HAPPENS

 Are we addressing their ability to act (their skills, the external environment), their opportunity (social and environmental norms) to act or their willingness to act (their motivation and interest).
 What do they do now and what do we want them to do?

-The meat of the matter – what might prompt our actors to move from their current to our desired behavior.
+The meat of the matter – what might prompt our actors to move from their current to our desired behaviour.
 What opportunities exist?
 And equally what might prevent them from doing so?

 Our big bets